The New Terrance and Phillip Movie Trailer

-"The New Terrance and Phillip Movie Trailer" is the 5th episode of the sixth season of South Park and the 84th episode of the series overall.
+"The New Terrance and Phillip Movie Trailer" is the fifth episode of the sixth season of South Park and the 84th episode of the series overall.
 It originally aired on April 3, 2002.
 The episode parodies actor Russell Crowe's real-life altercations.
-In the episode, the boys must watch his show in order to see a teaser for an upcoming Terrance and Phillip movie.
+In the episode, the boys must watch his show in order to see a trailer for an upcoming Terrance and Phillip movie.
 However, bad luck forces them to race across town searching for a working TV.

 Plot

 Stan, Kyle, Cartman and Butters are at Stan's house to see Fightin' Around the World with Russell Crowe.
 The boys do not actually care about the show, but watch it solely to see the new Terrance and Phillip movie trailer, which will premiere during one of the show's commercial breaks.
 Shelly, Stan's aggressive older sister, being on her period, only allows them to watch if they bring her some tampons; the boys send out Butters to get some.
 Cartman thinks the TV's color is "saturated" and attempts to fix a loose cable, causing the TV to explode.
 After Butters returns, the boys leave to watch at Kyle's house, forcing his little brother Ike away from the TV.
 Their father, Gerald, reprimands Kyle for not letting Ike watch the MacNeil/Lehrer Report, forcing the boys to find another place to watch the show.

 Throughout the episode, several parts of Fightin' Around the World with Russell Crowe are shown.
 This "children's show" depicts Crowe as a muscular sailor with an exaggerated Australian accent who randomly beats people up.
 He sails the world with Tugger, his anthropomorphic tugboat who communicates with Crowe by blowing his whistle, and who Crowe considers his best friend.
 Throughout the show, Crowe and Tugger visit several places, including Tiananmen Square in China and Brooklyn in New York City.
 Crowe describes the locals there in a wildlife documentary style similar to such shows as The Crocodile Hunter and Man vs. Wild, then proceeds to pick fights with them.
 At one point, Crowe also attacks the show's editor for cutting one of the fighting scenes short.
 Later on, Crowe sings Tugger a song from his new album, accompanying himself on his acoustic guitar.
 The song is so horrible that it drives Tugger to attempt suicide.
 He is brought to the hospital and makes a full recovery.
+While there, Crowe pledges to take up a cause: "fighting cancer".
+He then beats up a patient with cancer.